-Franklin LifeSmart Retirement Target Funds seek to maximize outcomes at retirement, while actively and continuously managing risk.
+Franklin LifeSmart Retirement Target Funds are expertly designed and continually fine-tuned, seeking to maximize outcomes at retirement while actively and continuously managing risk.
 The funds’ managers continually evaluate each fund’s investments within its glide path and have the flexibility to make adjustments to manage risk and take advantage of current market opportunities.

 LifeSmart’s “to retirement” glide path focuses on helping participants seek a higher ending account value at retirement which can help improve retirement outcomes by supporting higher distributions.